-Items 2, 9, 10, and 12 make up the agency subscale.
+- Items 2, 9, 10, and 12 make up the agency subscale.
 These are about believing in where you’ve been and where you’re going.

-Or you might find that you worry about your health (7), and other general worries (11) and you don’t believe you are well prepared for the future (9).
+Or you might find that you worry about your health, and other general worries and you don’t believe you are well prepared for the future.
 This is a classic sign of pessimism, so you might like to take some progressive steps to be more hopeful and less pessimistic.

 How does hope compare to these other mental traits?

-One study shows that when it comes to well-being, gratitude and love of learning are most important.
-(Source: Scientific American).
-And another fascinating study showed that if you want to be in the military the most important character strengths are Leadership, Teamwork, and Open-Mindedness.
-(Source: Research Gate)
+One study shows that when it comes to well-being, gratitude and love of learning are the most important personality traits.
+In another study, it was determined that to be in the military the most important character qualities are Leadership, Teamwork, and Open-Mindedness.

 Be Mindful of your Expectations

 Pessimists tend to think that looking on the negative side of things is being “realistic.”
-Somehow, it seems more realistic that things will turn out bad, but in reality there’s no more self deception in looking on the bright side than the dark side.
+Somehow, it seems more realistic that things will turn out bad, but in reality, there’s no more self-deception in looking on the bright side than the dark side.

-Understand what causes your psimism
+Understand what causes pessimism

-To do so, realise that you’ll likely pass the exam (optimism) but that even if you don’t you will turn failure to a positive, for instance by learning lessons from the experience that strengthen your character and set you up for future success (optimism that safeguards you from disappointment).
+To do so, realise that you’ll likely pass the exam (optimism) but that even if you don’t you will turn failure into a positive, for instance by learning lessons from the experience that strengthen your character and set you up for future success (optimism that safeguards you from disappointment).

 Seek awe and inspiration